DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### What is Collateral?

-- [ ]  Collateral is net returns on lent assets.
+- [ ]  Collateral is net returns on lent assets
-- [ ]  Collateral refers to the net worth of the loan.
+- [ ]  Collateral refers to the net worth of the loan
-- [x]  Collateral is something pledged as security for repayment of a loan, to be forfeited in the event of a default.
+- [x]  Collateral is something pledged as security for repayment of a loan, to be forfeited in the event of a default
 - [ ]  None of these

-Hint: NoHint
+Hint: Collateral

-Explanation: Collateral is something pledged as security for repayment of a loan, to be forfeited in the event of a default.
+Explanation: Collateral is an asset pledged as security for repayment of a loan.
+If the borrower defaults, the lender can seize the collateral.
+Borrowers need to pledge collateral to lenders in order to get a loan.

 Sub Topics: why-do-we-lending-borrowing